 I completely lost it on the phone to a receptionist and spoke to her like you shouldn’t speak to anyone.
 It was awful.
 I called her back half an hour later and told her I was mortified and sorry, she was just doing her job and no one should ever be spoken to that way.
 She was really kind.

 I asked myself, “Who are you?”
 I didn’t have a chance to take a breath and say to myself everyone is walking their own struggle.
 It was a zero to five million in a nanosecond blow up.
 My mum told me that rage was how she knew she was perimenopausal.
 She went to the doctor and said, “You have to do something before I murder someone.”
+Read more about anger and rage during menopause.

 I was also crying all the time and I am not really a crier.
 I’d cry over toilet paper, getting the shopping and any heartwarming stories.
 I’d put it down to grief after losing beloved pets but it was disproportionate.
 I couldn’t cope with it.